 About the Healthy Eating Program

-Researchers at the Cancer Prevention and Control Program of the Moores Cancer Center have been conducting studies investigating the diet-cancer link since 1993.
-Because our research focuses on food and not supplements, it was essential to develop strategies to help individuals change their eating habits.
-Using an innovative telephone counseling program initially developed by John P. Pierce, PhD, our counseling team has been able to help individuals successfully adopt and maintain a healthy eating pattern.
+Researchers at Moores Cancer Center's Cancer Prevention and Control Program have studied links between diet and cancer since 1993.
+Because our research focuses on food, not supplements, it was essential to develop strategies to help individuals change their eating habits.
+Using an innovative telephone counseling program initially developed by John P. Pierce, PhD, our counseling team has helped individuals successfully adopt and maintain a healthy eating pattern.

-The UC San Diego Healthy Eating Program evolved from the dietary change program used in the Women’s Healthy Eating & Living (WHEL) Study, the largest clinical trial studying the effect of diet on recurrence from breast cancer.
-With funding from the American Cancer Society and the Avon Foundation, our group successfully adapted the WHEL Study dietary counseling program for the general public.
+The Healthy Eating Program evolved from the dietary change program used in the Women’s Healthy Eating & Living (WHEL) study, the largest clinical trial studying the effect of diet on recurrence from breast cancer.
+With funding from the American Cancer Society and the Avon Foundation, our group successfully adapted the WHEL study's dietary counseling program for the general public.

-Our counseling staff has an average of 8 years of experience in helping people to successfully adopt and maintain healthy eating habits.
-All counseling staff are university educated with degrees and/or experience in nutrition and counseling, and they are supervised by Vicky Newman, MS, RD, Associate Clinical Professor in the UC San Diego Department of Family & Preventive Medicine.
-Listen to recent KPBS “These Days” interview with Vicky.
+Our counseling staff has an average of eight years' experience in helping people to successfully adopt and maintain healthy eating habits.
+All counseling staff are university educated with degrees and/or experience in nutrition and counseling.

 Location and contact information

 Healthy Eating Program

 La Jolla, CA 92093-0901